cloudfoundry/haproxy-boshrelease/acceptance-tests/README.md

 Stop with: docker stop b7c767c5c0e4
 ```

 After you have completed your work and have stopped the container, it is required you do further cleanup.
-In order to have working overlay2 filesystem for docker-cpi, it is necessary to mount ext4 based storage from `/workspace/docker-in` into bosh container.
+In order to have a working overlay2 filesystem for docker-cpi, it is necessary to mount ext4 based storage from `/workspace/docker-in` into the bosh container.
 Each container gets its own temporary space, which in case of containers that keep running is not deleted when the tests complete.
-The scripts will output location of this temporary storage:
+The scripts will output the location of this temporary storage:

 ```text
 *** KEEP_RUNNING enabled.
 Please clean up docker scratch after removing containers: /workspace/docker-in/scratch-19517